 The outside of your house is the buyer’s first impression.
 It’s IMPORTANT.
 Make sure your grass it cut, cobwebs brushed away, bushes are trimmed and maybe even put out a new welcome mat or wreath on the door.
 Make sure porches and decks have been swept and maybe even add some potted plants!

 This is probably another no brainer, but try and keep your house as clean as possible while it is on the market.
 Sweep, wipe down counters, vacuum before you go to bed.
 I also spruced up our stainless steal appliances to give them a nice shine and took some Orange Glow to our hardwoods to make them look their best!
+Another easy way to spruce up the bathroom is using this homemade grout cleaner.
 I found that if I would clean as we went each day, this process wasn’t too overwhelming.

 Both in photo taking and when you are leaving your house for a showing make sure there is a lot of natural light!
 Open and raise the blinds (make sure your windows are clean).
 Pull back the curtains.
 Natural light works wonders!